 - Spits up green, red, or brown liquid

 See your doctor if your baby has any of the symptoms listed above.
-First, your doctor will make sure your baby is healthy and growing well.
-Next, they will check to see if your baby has breathing problems.
+First, your doctor will check to see if your baby is healthy and growing well.
+Next, he or she will check to see if your baby has breathing problems.
 If your doctor thinks your baby is fine, nothing else needs to be done.

 If your baby’s reflux is causing health problems, your doctor may prescribe medicine.
 This medicine is the same one used for heartburn in adults.
 The doctor may do other tests if your baby still doesn’t gain weight or develops other symptoms.

 - Is my baby’s spitting up normal or do they have a reflux problem?

 - What is causing my baby to spit up and is there anything I can do to prevent it?